Revolyssup/helpful-resources/js.md

 ![diagram](./assets/js6.png)

-## 6. [In the Event Loop ](https://www.youtube.com/watch?v=cCOL7MC4Pl0)- Order of execution in Even Loop.
+## 6. [In the Event Loop ](https://www.youtube.com/watch?v=cCOL7MC4Pl0)- Order of execution in Event Loop.
 Promises using microtasks,animation callbacks and a good quiz at the end to clear the concepts.
 Overall an insightful talk.
 (Except for the bit where he tries to crack jokes but tough audience man!!)
 ![diagram](./assets/js7.png)